CDCgov/reportstream-sftp-ingestion/adr/012-configs.md

 ## Decision

-We will store partner config settings in an Azure container
+We will store partner SFTP config settings in an Azure container

 ## Status